 University of Michigan Madrigal Quartet

 This group was formed in my senior year at the University of Michigan.
 And, just like my high school group, two of the members stayed in music.
 Thomas A. Gregg is a professor of voice at the Boston Conservatory at Berklee.
 And Carol Sahakian McAndrew is a choral director in Michigan.
+The third member, Caroline Foty lives in Baltimore, MD.
 A recording has recently surfaced of our singing a concert in Ann Arbor Michigan.
-You can listen to some samples of that recital below.
+You can listen to a sample of that recital below.

 GIlbert & Sullivan

 Tenor, Peter Riberi at the tender age of 20.